| The discussion on the strategic

 poor peasantry and the government proceeded to stage the

+massacre of Tlatelolco.)
 As long as the five factors

 mentioned above remain valid (and in this specific combination,